GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 September 28, 2022

 We've put together a list of [major features currently in development and open bugs](/docs/extensions/mv3/known-issues/).
+Our goal with this page is to help developers better understand the current state of the platform and what features they can target as they prepare for the future.

 ### Chrome Web Store: "large promo tile" image upload removed {: #cws-large-promo-tile }